Lassen Hotel (Wichita, Kansas)

 Market Centre in Wichita, Kansas was built in 1918 as the Lassen Hotel.
 It was designed by architects Richards, McCarty & Bulford.
 It was listed on the National Register of Historic Places in 1984.

 The 11-story building originally had an L-shaped plan for floors 3 to 11.
-It was expanded in 1922 by adding a wing that gave the stricture a U-shaped plan.
+It was expanded in 1922 by adding a wing that gave the structure a U-shaped plan.